Why is Meadow Creature's Broadfork better?

-Our steel handles are better than wood handles, not inferior to wood.
-Welded steel handles make our tool better for three reasons: First, they are stiff, and do not waste your energy by flexing as you work.
-Integrally welded to the tines, there is no bolted connection to work loose and break, or add extra movement wasting your energy.
+Welded steel handles make our tool better for three reasons.
+First, they are stiff, and do not waste your energy by flexing as you work.
+Integrally welded to the tines, there is no bolted connection to work loose and break, or add extra movement to waste your energy.

-Second, our handles are smooth, that matters because in tilling with the broadfork, your hands are constantly sliding to the top of the handle to pull back, then sliding down low to lift and pull the fork out of the ground and toward you for the next "bite".
+Second, our handles are smooth.
+That matters because when tilling with the broadfork, your hands are constantly sliding to the top of the handle to pull back, then sliding down low to lift and pull the fork out of the ground and toward you for the next "bite."
 Sliding on steel is easier on your hands.

 Third, the weight distribution of our steel handles give our tool a better balance.
-Our forks pivot at the point that you naturally grab them to lift them out of the ground.
+The fork pivots at the point where you naturally grab it to pull it out of the ground.

 Our round-pipe foot bar is easier on your foot than a square-edge bar, as you rock the tool, standing on it with the tines at different angles.